polljoy/polljoy-iOS/README.md

 # Setup your XCode Project

-1. Unzip the polljoy framework to your local drive
+1. Download `Dist` folder to your local drive
 2. Drag the `Polljoy.framework` & `Polljoy.bundle` to your project in Xcode 5
 3. Add the following iOS frameworks to link
   * UIKit